srozemuller/rozemuller_blog/content/blog/2022-01-12-secure-and-optimize-avd-and-cloudpc-using-microsoft-endpoint-manager/index.md

 ## Optimize AVD with the settings catalog

 In this second secure and optimize AVD and CloudPC part we create optimization settings.
-I use the settings catalog in Microsoft Endpoint Manager to create a configuration profile.
+I use the settings catalog in Microsoft Intune to create a configuration profile.
 The settings catalog lists all the settings you can configure and all in one place.
 This feature simplifies how you create a policy, and how you see all the available settings.
 The settings catalog should be compared with the Group Policy Objects (GPO’s) in the native Active Directory.
 In the chapter below, I use the settings catalog to configure settings for optimizing Azure Virtual Desktop.
 I show how to deploy these settings automated.
 Also, I will show how to assign the configuration profile to the AVD – Session hosts group.

 ### Azure Virtual Desktop optimization settings

 As you properly know, there is a tool called [The Virtual Desktop Optimization Tool](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool).
 The tool/script helps you set a lot of settings to get the best out of your virtual desktop.
 Based on the OS version the correct settings are set.
 Also, things like services and unwanted applications are disabled.
 And much more.

 It is a great help and I’m using it while creating Azure Virtual Desktop images.
 During my image preparation process, I also run the script.
 However, there are more options, besides PowerShell, to set the correct settings.
-What about Microsoft Endpoint Manager and configuration profiles.
+What about Microsoft Intune and configuration profiles.
 I [found an article that describes what setting needs to be set in MEM](https://github.com/DanielWep/Intune-ConfigProfiles-AVD-Optimization) based on the Virtual Desktop Tool.

 From that point, I go a step further and show how to deploy AVD optimization settings in MEM all automated.